devos10/Compilers_Team8/Parser&STD/Readme.md

 - Reads an input file or code from stdin.
 - Tokenizes the input using the lexical analyzer created previously.
 - Analyzes the sequence of tokens, constructing an AST.
-- Performs semantic checks (type compatibility, variable declaration, etc.).
+- Performs semantic checks (type compatibility, variable declaration, function usage, etc.).
+- Detects and reports function declarations and calls.
-- Reports errors with informative messages.
+- Reports errors with informative messages including line and column numbers.

 The main entry point is the function `run(src: str)` (see `main.py`), which processes the source code, prints parsing and semantic results, or error messages.